Table of contents

 Is MS genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

-There are two main types of MS: primary progressive MS, in which the disease is characterized by worsening neurological functions without relapses or remissions, and relapse-remitting MS, in which symptoms tend to occur in distinguishable episodes, or relapses.
+There are two main types of MS: primary progressive MS, in which neurological functions gradually worsen with time without relapses or periods of remissions characterize the disease, and relapse-remitting multiple sclerosis, in which symptoms tend to occur in different episodes or relapses.
 Secondary progressive MS follows an initial relapsing-remitting course.

 Along with epilepsy, MS is one of the most common neurological diseases in young adults.
-There is no cure for the disease, but its course can often be influenced favorably by various measures.
+There is no cure for the disease, but various measures can favorably influence its course.
 Multiple sclerosis does not necessarily lead to severe disabilities.